CypherTroopers/colossusx2/SPEC.md

 ---

-### 4. Zero-Copy Unified Memory Pipeline
+### 4. Unified / Shared Memory Execution Model

 **Parameters**
-- PCIe Transfer Overhead: **0 bytes**
-- Copy Operations: **None**
+- Preferred Strict Memory Model: **True shared physical memory / large unified memory**
+- Acceptable Research Memory Models: **Managed memory, shared virtual memory, or other compatible transports**
-- CPU Validation: **Shared-pointer DAG**
+- CPU Validation: **Shared logical DAG image**
-- Beneficial Architectures: **AMD/Nvidia UMA only**
+- Preferred Target Architectures: **AMD AI Max+ 395, Nvidia GB10-class unified-memory systems, Apple silicon M-series**

 **Properties**
+- The strict target architecture assumes a memory model where CPU and GPU can access the DAG without steady-state host/device copy overhead dominating execution.
-- CPU and GPU share the same physical memory pool.
+- On true unified-memory or shared-physical-memory systems, CPU and GPU may access the same physical memory pool directly.
-- PCIe copy overhead is eliminated.
+- On managed-memory systems, a unified address space may still involve runtime page migration, prefetch, or driver-managed placement.
-- The CPU validation path can directly access the same DAG memory region used by the GPU.
+- The CPU validation path should be able to access the same logical DAG image used by the GPU, whether that image is physically shared or exposed through a compatible unified-memory abstraction.
+- Research implementations may use alternative memory transports, but these do not redefine the strict COLOSSUS-X target architecture.

 ---